cjhosken/cjhosken.github.io/src/content/posts/rhino.md

 ## Breakdown

 A viewport animation of the environment.
 Mostly made up of Quixel Megascans, I re-purposed an old USD Quixel asset generator to quickly make instancable USD assets.
 The trees were made using Houdini's tree generation tools.
 I had enough variants to populate the scene without repetition.

 <video controls muted>
   <source src="/images/content/rhino/viewport_v001.mp4" type="video/mp4">
 </video>

+The mud simulation was done using Houdini's new MPM simulation tool.
+I combined it with a particle fluid surface to create a mud look.
+The wetmap on the Rhino is a simple SOP solver that uses attribute transfers to remember collisions with the fluid.

+*Written December 12, 2024 by Christopher Hosken*